Learning roadmap: how to become a Full-Stack Developer

 Portfolio proof

-a small full-stack developer proof artifact that demonstrates Software development, API integration, Problem solving, and Systems analysis, with notes explaining the decisions you made
+A small full-stack developer proof artifact that demonstrates Software development, API integration, Problem solving, and Systems analysis, with notes explaining the decisions you made

 Credential posture